ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-caveonix.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:external: target="_blank" .external}

 # FSS Cloud Caveonix integration
 {: #fss-caveonix}

 The FSS (Financial Services Sector) Cloud requires Caveonix RiskForesight for continuous compliance monitoring.
-The FSS Cloud architecture is designed to enable ease of compliance to NIST and other necessary compliance certifications as required of the client that uses the FSS Cloud offering.
+The FSS Cloud architecture is designed to enable ease of compliance to NIST and other necessary compliance certifications as required of the user that uses the FSS Cloud offering.

 ## Management cluster
 {: #fss-caveonix-management}

-[Caveonix RiskForesight](https://www.caveonix.com/) provides a comprehensive cloud workload protection platform for FSS Cloud that delivers a common Risk Management Control Plane (RMCP) for continuous and proactive protection of management and edge workloads.
+[Caveonix RiskForesight](https://www.caveonix.com/){:external} provides a comprehensive cloud workload protection platform for FSS Cloud that delivers a common Risk Management Control Plane (RMCP) for continuous and proactive protection of management and edge workloads.

 With the RMCP, you maintain continuous and real-time visibility into workload deployments at scale, incorporating the latest cyberthreats and regulatory compliance needs, evaluating workload-specific cyber and compliance risks, and providing proactive defense by using agentless enforcement at network, security, and compute control planes of deployment.